Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Related Work

 \subsubsection{Geometric/topological abstractions}

 Another class of related approaches falls under the umbrella of languages to express geometric constructs and topological patterns.
 In fact, in several application contexts concerning environment sensing and controlling, what is key is the physical (geometric, topological) shape that coalitions of mobile agents take, or that certain data items create while diffusing in the environment.
 In the Growing Point Language~\cite{coore1999botanical}, an \emph{amorphous medium}~\cite{bealamorphous} (essentially defined by an ad-hoc network) can be programmed by a nature-inspired approach of ``botanical computing'', where computational processes are seen as ``growing points'' increasingly expanding across neighbours until reaching a fixpoint shape defined by declarative constraints; \FSCAFI{}/\scafi{} and Aggregate Programming work on similar hypothesis on structure and behaviour of the underlying network, though adopting a different functional paradigm that is more expressive as it can address dynamical aspects as well, and which could be used as a lower-level language to reproduce the expressiveness of the growing point abstraction.
 The Origami Shape Language defined in \cite{nagpal2008programmable} is used to achieve similar goals of the Growing Point Language though focussing on programming a ``computational surface'', intended as a set of small devices working independently of their density in the surface: this language defines geometrical constructs to create basic regions and compose them, which could be turned into an API of \FSCAFI{}/\scafi{} blocks to be functionally composed to achieve similar complex geometrical structures.

-In general, due to the universal character of field computations \cite{abdv:universality}, one could consider \FSCAFI{}/\scafi{} as a viable implementation framework for a number of approaches to organise the shape of computational entities in a physical environment, with the additional byproduct of leveraging the theory of field computations to assess formal validity of certain properties, such as density independence as developed in \cite{BVPD-TAAS2017} or self-stabilisation in \cite{viroli:selfstabilisation}.
+A more recent work is PLEIADES~\cite{DBLP:conf/dsn/BougetBLT18}, which aim at expressing self-stabilising overlay structures in large-scale distributed systems; however, these goals are not achieved through programs as in \FSCAFI{}/\scafi{} but rather through shape formation protocols and equation-based specifications.